 Curious about Verge (XVG)?
 Here’s our overview of what it is and how to buy it.

-Verge is a cryptocurrency primarily focused on providing two advantages:
+Verge is a cryptocurrency primarily focused on two types of advantages:

 - Security.
-The number one focus is complete anonymity and privacy in transactions when desired.
+The number one focus is complete anonymity and privacy in transactions where desired.

 - Functionality.
-The second focus is extra functionality in the form of compatibility across multiple blockchains and future smart contract functions.
+The number two focus is extra functionality in the form of compatibility across multiple blockchains and future smart contract functions.

 What are the unique features of Verge?

 Verge (XVG) is designed to offer completely private and untraceable transactions where desired, similar to the successful Monero cryptocurrency.
-But for an extra edge, it also offers a range of distinct features including:
+But for an extra edge, it also offers a range of distinct features: